Built-in Tools

 If a permission check fails, the tool returns an error to the agent, which can then inform the user.

-Creates a new entity of a specified type.
-Emits a {type}.created event and fires any matching triggers.
+Creates a new record of a specified data type.
+Emits a `{type}.created` event and fires any matching automations.

 **Parameters:**